Goodluckhf/BunyanStdoutStream/README.md

 ## Customisation

-You can customize colors by put your config:
+You can customize colors and other options by putting your config, which will be deeply merge with default config:

 ```javascript
 new StdoutStream({